JChung-Research/volttron-pnnl-aems/configuration-converter/README.md

         ...
     ...
 ```
-For a complete exampl of both configuration modes (manual configs and brick import), see the provided examples:
+For a complete exampl of both configuration modes (manual configs and brick import), see the provided example YAML input and output files in the `test` folder:
 - `example_YAML-config.yml` — Manual definition of building units, web client/server, and VOLTTRON configs.
 - `example_YAML-brick-config.yml` — Semantic model–based definition, where building units are auto-generated from a Brick Schema model (TTL).
 - `example_brick.ttl` — A Brick Schema model to generate building unit configuration for demonstration.

-Example output configuration files are available in the `test` folder.
-Additionally, translated building configuration files from an [industrial Brick Schema model](https://brickschema.org/ttl/mortar/bldg27.ttl) can be found in `test/brick_output_bldg27`.

 ## YAML Template for Quick Start